Sreekar-Tammana/shape-detection/README.md

 ## 🌈 Future Work
 - Create interface for easy usage
 - Deploy application
-- Write a blog on how to build
+- Write a blog about project

 ## 👨‍💻 Author